taskrabbit/react-native-tune-sdk/README.md

+*NOTE: The TUNE React Native SDK Bridge is currently in Alpha, and has not been verified for production use.
+Use at your own risk.
+If you wish to use it, please contact support@tune.com for more information.*

 TUNE SDK Bridge
 =============
 The **TUNE SDK Bridge** provides a React Native interface to the native TUNE SDK methods for